pluralitybook/plurality/figs/readme.md

 plt = prep_plot()
 ```

-Then you add render your plot as usual.
+Then you can render your plot as usual.
 For example:

 ```python
 plt = prep_plot()